Simple Basics of Running

 How do I start to run?

 When starting to run, try not to be too ambitious in the beginning.
 You'll start motivated and you will want to jog around the block as fast as your legs will carry you.
 If you are not careful, you will burn up all your energy and enthusiasm with a few early over-exuberant efforts.

 If you are not used to running, you should stick with alternating walking and running to start with, and work to time rather than distance.
 Build up the proportion of running to walking gradually, so you are running further and for longer each time.
-Once you can run beyond 20 minutes (at whatever pace), you are well on the road to running a 10K.
+Once you can run beyond 20 minutes (at whatever pace), you are well on the road to running a 5k or a 10K.